Rybeardawg1/Rybeardawg1/README.md

 - 👋 Hi, I’m @Rybeardawg1(Ryan)
-- 👀 I’m interested in machine learning, system design, and other computer science topics.
+- 👀 I’m interested in machine learning building apps/services for others.
-- 🌱 I’m currently learning django and currently taking courses such as operating systems and theory of computation.
+- 🌱 I’m currently learning Qt and currently taking courses such as AI and Database Management.
-- 💞️ I’m looking to collaborate on projects that driven by passion.
-- ⚙️ I'm working on personal projects to build a portfolio.
+- ⚙️ I'm working on personal projects like an automated Etch-A-Sketch and traffic light simulations to build a portfolio.
 - 📫 How to reach me: rbarry3@students.stonehill.edu

 <!---